Boundary estimates and Green function's expansion for elliptic systems with random coefficients: A bootstrap argument

 The authors appreciate Prof. Armstrong Scott for kindly pointing out some improper statements in the previous version of the manuscript (arXiv:2402.18907v1).
 Also, the authors are grateful to Dr. Claudia Raithel for sharing the details and ideas in her previous papers, especially regarding to the boundary correctors.
-The first author is supported by China Postdoctoral Science Foundation (Grant No.2022M710228).
-The second author was supported in part by the Young Scientists Fund of the National Natural Science Foundation of China (Grant No.11901262); the Fundamental Research Funds for the Central Universities (Grant No.lzujbky-2021-51).
+This work was supported by the Young Scientists Fund of the National Natural Science Foundation of China (Grant No. 12501280).